-Students who totally withdraw from the University, for any reason, and it is past the drop/add period, must initiate the Official Withdrawal process by contacting Student Academic Services.
+Students who totally withdraw from the University, for any reason, and it is past the drop/add period, must initiate the Official Withdrawal process by contacting the Center for Academic Enrichment.
 A withdrawal from the University is not considered official until the following three required steps are completed:

-- Students must obtain an Official Withdrawal form from Student Academic Services
+- Students must obtain an Official Withdrawal form from the Center for Academic Enrichment

 - Students must speak with a Financial Aid Counselor in Financial Aid

 - Students must turn in Official Withdrawal form with all required signatures from the above named offices to the Records Office to finalize the withdrawal

 This process ensures proper notification of instructors for grading purposes.